Brooklyn, Michigan

 Brooklyn is a village in Jackson County in the U.S. state of Michigan.
-The population was 1,206 at the 2010 census.
+The population was 1,313 at the 2020 census.
 It is located in the Irish Hills region of southern Michigan, just north of U.S. Route 12 along M-50.
 The village is located within Columbia Township.

-The village is well known for its proximity to Michigan International Speedway, which is just south in Cambridge Township.
+Michigan International Speedway is just to its south in Cambridge Township.

 History

-The village was founded by Calvin Swain, who filed the first land claim on June 16, 1832 and named his settlement Swainsville.
+The village was founded by Calvin Swain, who filed the first land claim on June 16, 1832, and named his settlement Swainsville.
 In a town meeting vote on August 5, 1836, the community elected to change the town's name to Brooklyn.
 The town is named after Brooklyn, New York.

-A sign marking Swain's historical discovery currently stands in the town square.

-The area was primarily a summer vacation spot for residents of metropolitan Detroit who owned cottages near lakes in the area.
-With the nearby additions of Interstate 94 in the late 1950s and Michigan International Speedway in the late 1960s, Brooklyn established a year-round population.
+The area has historically been a summer vacation spot for residents of metropolitan Detroit who owned cottages near lakes in the area.

+The Ford Motor Company Brooklyn Plant opened in 1939.
+It made parts for B-24 bombers during World War II.
+Then, after the war, it made components for Ford cars and trucks through 1966, when the plant was closed.

+The Michigan International Speedway opened in 1968.
+It is used primarily for NASCAR events.